 What is the difference between prostitution and solicitation for prostitution?

 Nothing.
-Prostitution means that you are engaging in a sexual conduct for fee – any sexual conduct.
-However, the fact that you solicit or ask some for sex in exchange for money is also a crime.
+Prostitution means that you are engaging in a sexual conduct for a fee.
+This means any sexual conduct.
+However, the fact that you solicit or ask someone for sex in exchange for money is also a crime.

 For example, Penny Prostitute asks John Tourist whether he would like to have sex with her at a “party” for $50.
 This is solicitation for prostitution.
 Let’s switch the scenario around.
 John Tourist sees Penny Prostitute at a bar at the MGM and requests that they have sex for $50 in his hotel room.
 Again, this is solicitation for prostitution.

 Both Solicitation and Prostitution are misdemeanors.
-If found guilty of solicitation or prostitution, you could spend up to 6 months in jail and pay not more than a $1000 fine.
+If found guilty of solicitation or prostitution, you could spend up to 6 months in jail and pay up to $1,000 in fines.

 What are the consequences of being convicted of prostitution or solicitation of prostitution?

 If you have already been convicted of prostitution or solicitation of prostitution within the last 5 years, and you enter a licensed gaming establishment (a casino), you could be arrested for trespass.
-If you are convicted of unlawful trespass, it is a misdemeanor and you face up to 6 months in jail and a fine of $1000.
+If you are convicted of unlawful trespass, it is a misdemeanor and you face up to 6 months in jail and a fine up to $1,000.

 What is Pandering?

 Pandering is the same as “pimping.”
 Pandering is the act of inducing, persuading and/or encouraging someone to become a prostitute.
 This is a felony and a very serious offense.
 If convicted, you can face anywhere from 1 year to 20 years in prison.

 If you find yourself facing any of the above charges, please call us immediately at 702-405-0001.
-If you are facing a misdemeanor, we often can get you through the criminal justice process without you being present.
-After the getting through the process, in many cases, we can also assist you in having all records of the arrest sealed.
-So, let the criminal defense Attorneys of The Wright Law Group, P.C. help you.
+If you are facing a misdemeanor, we can often get you through the criminal justice process without you being present.
+And after resolving your criminal case, we can also assist you with having your criminal record sealed.
+Let the lawyers at The Wright Law Group, P.C. help you.
 Our consultations are always free and confidential.